OPT Radiologic Technologist Jobs

 Apply to high-volume imaging departments early

 Radiology departments at busy trauma centers and cancer centers hire year-round due to consistent patient volume.
-These settings are more likely to sponsor H-1B or TN visas after OPT ends, making them the strongest long-term employment bet for international students.
+These settings are more likely to sponsor H-1B visa or TN visas after OPT ends, making them the strongest long-term employment bet for international students.

 Address your OPT timeline proactively with employers